Wiehenvenator: Description

 The length of Wiehenvenator can be estimated by extrapolating from its maxilla, which has 82 percent of the length of the maxilla of Torvosaurus gurneyi, itself estimated at 10 m.
 Another estimate can be gleaned from the fact that its tail vertebrae and fibulae are roughly equal in length to those of Torvosaurus tanneri, which had been estimated at 9 m, thus making Wiehenvenator one of the largest known European theropods.
+Another study estimated Wiehenvenator at 9-10 m in length with a skull length of 1-1.05 m.

 Classification

 In 2016, Wiehenvenator was placed in the Megalosauridae as a sister taxon to Torvosaurus.
 The following is a cladogram based on the phylogenetic analysis conducted by Rauhut et al., showing the relationships of Wiehenvenator.